RH-HKG-ROSA-Workshop/hkgrosaworkshop/_entries/03-02 project.md

 ![Copy login command link](media/login-command.png)

-> **Note** Some browsers may take you back to the initial OpenShift login screen where you will need select the RHPDS-AAD icon once more.
+> **Note** Some browsers may take you back to the initial OpenShift login screen where you will need to re-enter your details.

 Click **Display Token**, then copy the command in the section **Log in with this token**.